Land Choices: Changing Development in America

 Sugar Creek Preserve is a conservation subdivision with 52 homesites on 260 pristine acres in Walworth County's Sugar Creek Valley.
 Originally zoned for 52, 5 acre house lots, the property was destined under conventional zoning to become filled with houses, lawns and streets as most trees would have been cleared, rolling hills graded flat and the lake, pond and stream shores filled with homes.
 Using conservation subdivision design, approximately 177-acres, over 69% of the site, is permanently preserved as open space, including a lake, pond and stream, while still allowing 52 home sites.
 Sugar Creek Preserve creates a haven for homeowners, while protecting the extraordinary woodlands, fields, pond and sparkling stream.

 Lots range from 40,510 sq. ft. (.93 acres) to 187,448 SF (4.3 acres) with the average being 53,500 sq. ft.
 (1.3 acres).
 The proposed density yields 1 home site for every 5 acres of land.
-The site meets the conservation subdivision ordinance requirements in Walworth County, Wisconsin, where LandChoices' Approved Conservation Subdivision Ordinance (used in LandChoices' "Supersize May Backyard" campaign) originated.
+The site meets the conservation subdivision ordinance requirements in Walworth County, Wisconsin, where LandChoices' Approved Conservation Subdivision Ordinance originated.

 Sugar Creek Site Map (WI)